mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Here is how I thought about these concerns.

-### How I planned disk capacity
+### Estimating my storage capacity needs

 When I bought my Synology NAS, I initially installed three 4 TB drives and left the fourth drive bay empty.
-That gave me a total of XX space with Synology Hybrid Raid.
+That gave me a total of 7 TB space with Synology Hybrid Raid.
 Three years later, I was running out of space, so I added a fourth drive, bringing my total usable space to about 10 TB.

 I decided to apply the same strategy for my new build.
 I wanted to build a system that met my current needs and still offered room to grow.
 My rough target was to start with 20 TB of usable storage and capacity for up to 30 TB if I add disks later.
+ZFS doesn't let you add a new drive to an existing pool, but that feature is [under active development](https://github.com/openzfs/zfs/pull/12225).
+Hopefully by the time I need to exand storage, the feature is complete and available in TrueNAS.

 ### Many small disks or fewer large disks?

 ZFS is designed to survive disk failures, so it stores each block of data redundantly.
-Because of this redundancy, it's complicated to think about storage capacity.
-Naively, you'd expect that five 4 TB drives would give you 20 TB of space, but if you take into account the space needed for redundancy, your actual usable capacity is only 15.4 TB.

-I found this [raidz calculator](https://wintelguy.com/zfs-calc.pl) that tells you how much space different disk configurations give you.
+This feature makes capacity planning a bit more complicated because your total usable storage is no longer the sum of each disk's capacity.

 ZFS creates filesystems out of "pools" of disks.
 The more disks in the pool, the more efficiently ZFS can use their storage capacity.
-For example, if you give ZFS two 10 TB drives, you only get to use 10 TB out of your 20 TB capacity.
+For example, if you give ZFS two 10 TB drives, you [can only use 10 TB](https://wintelguy.com/zfs-calc.pl) out of your 20 TB capacity.
 If you instead use five 4 TB drives, ZFS could give you 14 TB of usable storage.

-When you're building a NAS server, you need to decide whether to use a smaller quantity .
+When you're building a NAS server, you need to decide whether to use a smaller quantity of large disks or a larger quantity of small disks.
 Smaller drives are usually cheaper in terms of $/TB, but they're more expensive to operate.
 It takes twice as much electricity to run two 4 TB drives than a single 8 TB drive.

-Since you can't mix drive sizes in a ZFS pool, you have to replace all disks in a drive pool if you want to expand storage.
-ZFS doesn't support adding a new drive to an existing pool, but that feature is [under active development](https://github.com/openzfs/zfs/pull/12225).
-Hopefully by the time I need to exand storage, the feature is complete and available in TrueNAS.

 I wanted to keep my server on the smaller side, so I opted for fewer, larger drives.

 ### raidz 1, 2, or 3?

 There are a few different ZFS modes: raidz1, raidz2, and raidz3.
-The main difference is in robustness. raidz1 can survive one disk failure, but you'll suffer data loss if two disks fail at the same time. raidz2 can survive two disk failures without data loss. raidz3 can survive three.
+The main difference is in robustness. raidz1 can survive one disk failure, but you'll suffer data loss if two disks fail at the same time. raidz2 can survive two disk failures without data loss, and raidz3 can survive three.

-Why wouldn't everyone simply choose raidz3?
 What you gain in robustness, you pay for in disk space.
 Given five 4 TB hard drives, here's how much usable storage you'd get from each ZFS mode:

 | ZFS type | Usable storage | % of total capacity |
 | -------- | -------------- | ------------------- |